Bal-tec™ Home Kinematic Coupling Design for "Z" Axis Repeatability

 A good commercial choice of material for the kinematic components is a fine grain Martensitic stainless steel that will through harden to at least 58 HRC.
 A dramatic improvement in repeatability, load carrying capacity and stiffness can be achieved by building the component parts from Tungsten Carbide (TC).
 Unfortunately, the cost of producing these high-end components is at least four times that of the hard stainless steel.

+The working surfaces of the component parts must be precision lapped to achieve the fine surface texture and excellent geometry that is needed to assure accurate repeatability.
 If the design can be adapted so that the flat annular base of the spheres can be attached directly to the object being located, the best possible system can be produced.